When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Weather

 35-38°C and climbing.
 April is the hottest month in Krabi and feels like standing inside a clothes dryer.
 Humidity creeps up but the rains haven't started yet.
-The sea is still calm through April, though it starts getting rougher in May.
+The sea stays calm through April, then starts getting rougher in May.

 What's Happening

-Prices drop significantly from March onwards.
-Shoulder season rates kick in.
+Prices drop significantly from March onwards, when shoulder season rates kick in.

-The climbing community thins out — too hot for serious multi-pitch routes but morning sessions are still viable.
+The climbing community thins out — too hot for serious multi-pitch routes, though morning sessions are still viable.

 The Catch

 The heat is no joke.
-Hiking Tiger Cave Temple in April means potentially dangerous dehydration.
-Start at dawn or don't go.
+Hiking Tiger Cave Temple in April risks serious dehydration.
+Start at dawn or skip it.
 Pool time and boat activities are about all you'll want to do between 11AM and 3PM.

 Best For

-Songkran experience, budget travelers willing to tolerate heat, couples who want fewer crowds.
+The Songkran experience, budget travelers who can tolerate heat, couples who want fewer crowds.

 Monsoon Season: June to October